Why do My Guitar Frets Buzz?

-Guitar action is the distance between the fret and the string.
+Guitar action is the space between the fret and the string.
 A high action can make the guitar more difficult to play and cause intonation issues.
 Low action is desirable because of increased playability.
 But, if your action is too low, it will cause fret buzz.
 On electric guitars, a nice action would be 1.75 to 2 mm off the 12th fret of string 6 and 1.5 to 1.75 of the 12th fret of string one.
-This distance seems to work well on most electric guitars I set up.
+This measurement seems to work well on most electric guitars I set up.
 If you go any lower, the fretwork better be perfect, and the upper frets should have some fall away either by it being milled into the neck or the frets being filed down a little lower so that they clear the guitar strings rotational pattern.

-Frets Are Not Level.
+Frets Are Not Level

 If your frets are not level, it will cause fret buzz or even dead notes.
 Sometimes the culprit is just a loose fret.
 Often a loose fret can be fixed by gently tapping it down with a hammer.
 But be careful if you try this yourself.
 If you tap too hard, you could accidentally change the form of the fret causing it to lift at the fret ends.